JLeung46/Movie_recommender/README.md

 * Experiment with different neighborhood sizes and measure performance differences.

-* Try different distance measures such as Person's Correlation and adjusted cosine si*milarity.
+* Try different distance measures such as Person's Correlation and adjusted cosine similarity.

 ### References: